 Member's Death While Active, Or In Deferred Status, Or Retired

 Eligibility.

 Spouse.
-Legally married to member at separation from service and residing with member at time of death.
-Benefits terminate upon remarriage.
+Legally married to member at least 1 year before separation from service and residing with member at time of death.
+Benefits terminate upon remarriage but may be reinstated upon termination of a subsequent marriage.